stoeckley/Eat-Static/README.md

 ;; Additionally, describe- and desc- create private versions ;; of the constructor and validator
 ```
-Here are a few more examples of quickly generating custom types and traits that are easy to build and validate using the desceribe macro:
+Here are a few more examples of quickly generating custom types and traits that are easy to build and validate using the describe macro:
 ```clojure
 ;; the ep> validation helper is explained a bit further below